ltlancas/ltlancas.github.io/media.md

 ## ChuTalk at Churchill College, Cambridge

 This is a talk I gave to fellow graduate students at Churchill College in Cambridge, UK in February of 2017 while I was in a masters program there.
 The talk was aimed at trying to explain some of the common questions I heard from friends about "The Universe."
-I have learned a lot about communication since this talk but it's the only general-audience talk I have online, so I thought I would share.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/DYZxKs3oWLQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>